 Meeting point: The European Solidarity Centre in Gdansk or I will pick you up at your hotel

-The trip will take approximately 2- 3 hours, and it cost only Euro 85 per group.
+The trip will take approximately 2- 3 hours, and it costs only Euro 85 per group.

 You may combine this trip with Gdansk City Tour, World War 2 in Gdansk or The Solidarity Route in Gdansk – The Lech Walesa tour